-2014 STATE OIL AND GAS: PRODUCTION AND PRICE PROJECTIONS
+2015 STATE OIL AND GAS: PRODUCTION AND PRICE PROJECTIONS

-by Manuel Lam, Senior Analyst
+by

+Manuel Lam

 Louisiana has produced oil and gas for more than a century.
 Oil and gas production are intimately linked with the economy of our state.
-Presently, Louisiana is the seventh largest producer of crude oil and the second largest producer of natural gas in the U.S., if the federal Outer Continental Shelf (OCS) production is excluded.
-Louisiana is also second in per capita energy consumption.
-More than 231,000 wells have been drilled searching for oil and gas in Louisiana since the first commercial oil well was drilled in 1901 in Jennings.
-The Louisiana OCS oil and gas production volumes are greater than in any other federally regulated offshore areas in the U.S.
+Presently, Louisiana is the seventh largest producer of crude oil and the third largest producer of natural gas in the U.S., excluding the federal Outer Continental Shelf (OCS) production.
+Louisiana is also the second in per capita energy consumption.
+The petrochemical and petroleum refining industries located in the state are the main reason for Louisiana's high-energy use.
+These industries are extremely energy intensive and rely on Louisiana's abundance of natural resources and historically low energy prices.
+Despite the location of these industries, the bulk of the final consumption of their products is in other states, as well as overseas.

-Here are other interesting benchmarks in the Louisiana oil and gas production history.
-In 1910, the first freestanding above-water platform was used in Caddo Lake, near Shreveport.
+Following are some other interesting benchmarks in the Louisiana oil and gas production history.
+In 1910, the first freestanding, above-water, platform was used in Caddo Lake, near Shreveport.
 In 1938, the first well over water was completed in the Gulf of Mexico near Creole, offshore Cameron Parish.
 In 1947, the first offshore oil well was completed out of sight from land in Ship Shoal Block 32 (south of Morgan City, Saint Mary Parish).
 In 1951, the first concrete-coated pipeline was laid in the Gulf of Mexico.
-In 1954, the state started to produce more natural gas in terms of barrels of oil equivalents than crude oil.
+In 1954, the state started to produce more natural gas, in terms of barrels of oil equivalents, than crude oil.

-In 2006, the Haynesville Shale gas started producing natural gas, making gas a predominate factor in new production.
-In 2010, oil production slowly reversed its decline trend due to production from Louisiana oil shale formations and enhanced recovery in mature fields.
-In 2014, oil production is expected to resume its decline rate due to falling oil prices and cheaper production cost in other U.S. oil shale fields.
+In 2006, the Haynesville Shale started producing natural gas, making gas a predominate factor in new production.
+In 2010, oil production slowly reversed its declining trend due to production from Louisiana oil shale formations and enhanced recovery in mature fields.
+In 2015, oil and gas productions are expected to resume their decline due to falling oil and gas prices, cheaper production costs in other U.S. oil shale fields, and gas shale fields containing higher gas liquids.